top of page

 How often should clarinet students take lessons?

 It depends.
 My younger students who do not have band class at school do best with shortie lessons twice a week.
-My more advanced students thrive on one full-length lesson each week.
+My middle school and high school students typically thrive on one full-length lesson each week.

 Are online clarinet lessons effective?